MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/dedicated-host.md

 Host-level options for using existing SQL Server licenses:
   - SQL Server Enterprise Edition Azure Hybrid Benefit (AHB)
-    - Available to customers with SA or subscription.
+    - Available to customers with software assurance (SA) or subscription.
     - License all available physical cores and enjoy unlimited virtualization (up to the max vCPUs supported by the host).
         - For more information about applying the AHB to Azure Dedicated Host, see [Azure Hybrid Benefit FAQ](https://azure.microsoft.com/pricing/hybrid-benefit/faq/).
   - SQL Server licenses acquired before October 1, 2019